Table of Contents

 Start with a ready-made KPI report that highlights the channels you’re managing for your clients.
 Paid, social, email, or all of the above?
 There’s a reporting template that puts everything in one place.

-Step 3: Customize Your Marketing Metrics
+Step 3: Customize the marketing metrics

 Add or remove KPIs to match each client’s goals.
 Highlight targets, flag wins, explain any surprise dips–it’s all drag-and-drop easy.

-At our agency, we believe that metrics are only useful if they help to drive decision-making.
-As a result, we focus on identifying actionable metrics that can be used to inform and improve our marketing efforts.
 To do this, we start by taking a close look at our goals and objectives.
 We then identify the key performance indicators (KPIs) that will help us measure progress towards those goals.
 Once we have a clear understanding of our KPIs, we can choose the metrics that will provide the most insights into our performance.
-By taking this approach, we ensure that our metrics are always actionable and informative.

 Guy Hudson, Founder, Bespoke Marketing Plans

-Step 4: Automate and Share
+Step 4: Automate and share

 Schedule reports to send automatically and give clients a live marketing dashboard they can check anytime.
 No extra emails.
 No “just checking in” calls.
 They get answers when they need them—and you get your time back.